Carlos Fernández (footballer, born 1996)

-Carlos Fernández Luna (born 22 May 1996) is a Spanish professional footballer who plays as a forward for Real Sociedad.
+Carlos Fernández Luna (born 22 May 1996) is a Spanish professional footballer who plays as a forward for CD Mirandés, on loan from Real Sociedad.

 Club career

 Sevilla

-Born in Castilleja de Guzmán, Province of Seville, Andalusia, Fernández started playing senior football with Sevilla FC's reserve team at only 17, competing in Segunda División B. On 18 December 2013, he made his official debut with the main squad, coming on as a substitute for Piotr Trochowski in a 0–2 home loss against Racing de Santander in the round of 32 of the Copa del Rey.
+Born in Castilleja de Guzmán, Province of Seville, Andalusia, Fernández started playing senior football with Sevilla FC's reserve team at only 17, competing in the Segunda División B. On 18 December 2013, he made his official debut with the main squad, coming on as a substitute for Piotr Trochowski in a 0–2 home loss against Racing de Santander in the round of 32 of the Copa del Rey.

 On 2 March 2014, still before his 18th birthday, Fernández first appeared in La Liga, replacing fellow youth graduate José Antonio Reyes midway through the second half of an eventual 1–0 victory over Real Sociedad also at the Ramón Sánchez Pizjuán Stadium.
 He scored a career-best 17 goals for the B side during the 2015–16 campaign, helping in their promotion to Segunda División.

 Fernández scored his first professional goal on 21 August 2016, in the reserves' 3–3 home draw with Girona FC.
 Three weeks later, he netted for the first time in the top flight with the first team, scoring the second of two late goals in a 2–1 home defeat of UD Las Palmas.

 During a training session in early October 2016, Fernández partially ruptured the anterior cruciate ligament to his left knee, going on to miss the rest of the season.
 He returned to training the following April, and continued to appear mostly for the reserves.

 On 30 August 2018, Fernández was loaned to second-division club Deportivo de La Coruña for one year.
 On 14 August of the following year, he moved to Granada CF of the top tier also in a temporary deal, scoring ten goals to help them to finish seventh and qualify for the UEFA Europa League for the first time in their history.

 Real Sociedad

 On 24 January 2021, after being deemed surplus to requirements by manager Julen Lopetegui, Fernández signed a 6 1/2-year contract with Real Sociedad, with his former club receiving a transfer fee of a reported €10 million plus another two in variables.
 He scored his first goal on 18 April, opening an eventual 1–2 home loss to precisely Sevilla.

 Fernández missed the entire 2021–22 season, due to another serious knee injury.
+On 30 August 2024, he was loaned to Cádiz CF in the second division.

+On 19 August 2025, also on loan, Fernández joined CD Mirandés of the same league.

+International career

+Fernández was part of the Spain squad that won the 2015 UEFA European Under-19 Championship in Greece.
+He won his first cap for the under-21 side on 22 March 2018, as a late replacement in a 5–3 away victory over Northern Ireland for the 2019 European Championship qualifiers.